skyglobal/web-toolkit/CONTRIBUTING.md

 ## Coding Rules

+### CSS
- * CSS: Use hyphens '-' within all class, ID and name attribute.
-Never camelCase or underscore.
+ * Use hyphens '-' within all class, ID and name attribute.
+ * Never camelCase or underscore.

+### JS
- * JS: Where possible, use 'camelCase' for function/variable names.
+ * Where possible, use 'camelCase' for function/variable names.

+### Files / Directories:
- * Files / Directories: Where possible, use 'camelCase'.
+ * Where possible, use 'camelCase'.

+### JQuery
- * JQuery: Where possible, please don't rely on jQuery.
-To be lean, Toolkit is working towards freeing itself of jQuery dependency.
+ * Where possible, please don't rely on jQuery.
+ * Be lean, the Toolkit is working towards freeing itself of jQuery dependency. help us!
- * Events: We suggest using Toolkit's own events module: toolkit.event
+ * For events, We suggest using Toolkit's own events module: `toolkit.event`
- * Variable Names: If name refers to a jQuery object/element always prefix the name with $ i.e. $container
+ * JQuery Variable Names (a jQuery object/element) should always be prefixed with `$` i.e. `$container`

+### Animations
- * Animations: Use CSS3 animations/transitions where possible over jQuery and JavaScript.
+  * Use CSS3 animations/transitions where possible over jQuery or JavaScript.
 This will improve performance, especially for mobile devices.

 ## Accessibility